squidfunk/mkdocs-material/docs/plugins/meta.md

 <!-- md:version insiders-4.21.0 --> ·
 <!-- md:flag plugin [meta] (built-in) -->

-Getting started with the meta plugin is simple – just add the following lines to `mkdocs.yml`, and you can instantly start creating `.meta.yml` files in your [`docs` directory][mkdocs.docs_dir]:
+Getting started with the meta plugin is trivial.
+Just add the following lines to `mkdocs.yml`, and you can instantly start creating `.meta.yml` files in your [`docs` directory][mkdocs.docs_dir]:

 ``` yaml
 plugins: